onfido/onfido-android-sdk/README.md

 Also, by calling the `exitWhenSentToBackground()` method of the `OnfidoConfig.Builder`, you can determine that the flow should be exited whenever the user sends the app to background.
 This exit action will invoke the `userExited(ExitCode exitCode)` callback described in the [handling callbacks section](#handling-callbacks).

+#### Welcome Step
+In this step the user is presented with a summary of the capture steps he/she is about to pass through.

+#### User Consent Step
+This step contains a screen to collect the user's privacy consent and is an optional step in the SDK flow.
+It contains the required consent language as well as links to Onfido's policies and terms of use.
+The user must click "Accept" to get past this step and continue with the flow.
+The content is available in English only, and is not translatable.

+Note that this step does not automatically inform Onfido that the user has given their consent.
+At the end of the SDK flow, you still need to set the API parameter `privacy_notices_read_consent_given` outside of the SDK flow when [creating a check](#creating-checks).

+If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your user starts interacting with the Onfido SDK.

+For more information about this step, and how to collect user consent, please visit [onfido-privacy-notices-and-consent](http://developers.onfido.com/guide/onfido-privacy-notices-and-consent).

 #### Document Capture Step
 In this step the user can pick which type of document to capture, the document origin country, and then use the phone camera to capture it.